 - Historic Shipwrecks Act 1976.

-Of particular relevance to the oil and gas industry are the complementary requirements of the OPGGSA and EPBC Acts.
+Of particular relevance to the petroleum and GHG industries are the complementary requirements of the OPGGSA and EPBC Acts.
 Under these two Acts, there are four main environmental approvals that may be required for petroleum industry activities:

 - approval under Chapter 4 of the EPBC Act to undertake an activity that is likely to have a significant impact on a matter of National Environmental Significance (NES);